Robust and Efficient Estimation of Potential Outcome Means under Random Assignment: Proofs

-Here we can use the result that if $\mathbf{T}$ is a real symmetric matrix that is PSD, then $\mathbf{S}^\prime \mathbf{T} \mathbf{S}$ is also real, symmetric and PSD for some real matrix $\mathbf{S}$.
-Moreoever, expectation of a random PSD matrix is also PSD.

-To utilize these results here, all we need to show is that the difference of the two matrices in the expression above is PSD.
-However, we have already established that is PSD in the proof of Thereom \ref{smvsra}.
+{ } Here we can use the result that if $\mathbf{T}$ is a real symmetric matrix that is PSD, then $\mathbf{S}^\prime \mathbf{T} \mathbf{S}$ is also real, symmetric and PSD for some real matrix $\mathbf{S}$.
+Moreover, expectation of a random PSD matrix is also PSD.
+To utilize these results here, all we need to show is that (A.3) is PSD which we have already established in the proof of Theorem \ref{smvsra}.
 Hence, we obtain our result. \end{proof}